haipinglu/my-hugo-academic-web/README.md

 ```
 to it to whitelist the environment variable `WC_POST_CSS`.

 Therefore, I followed the above to add the security config to the end of the config file.
-Now it works perfectly.
+Now it works perfectly. [*No need when checked 17 April 2022*]

 ## Deploy on GitHub Pages (can be skipped)